On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 PS, are you just going to ignore the examples of disastrous decisions made by Trump with respect to our economy—examples I provided at your request?

-Moderator User_Name13 created a note about hurtsdonut_ after he questioned Melania Trump’s whereabouts and suggested that her latest Tweet had been written by the president.
+Moderator User_Name13 created a note about hurtsdonut_ after he questioned Melania Trump’s whereabouts.

 I reviewed six accounts that had Wiki notes added against them in a 12 hour period.
 Out of those six accounts, five had posted anti-Trump content.